daxcay/ComfyUI-Nexus/README.md

    ![Ngrok Output Example](https://github.com/user-attachments/assets/66f9b4a4-1d63-4756-8d57-64420fdc151a)
    ![image](https://github.com/user-attachments/assets/e3ca3d23-a388-4879-8b45-23591a05833c)

-  - "Forwarding" is the Remote Url, Share this url with your peers.
+  - **Forwarding** is the Remote URL, Share this URL with your peers.

   <br>

-  ### Local
+  ### Using Local IP

   - Open a cmd and write `ipconfig`.

    ![image](https://github.com/user-attachments/assets/56c4c17d-b1dc-40e1-acbc-1e62e8e15b70)

-  - Now copy this address.
+  - Now copy IPv4 address ad add comfy port to it.
 For example, if it's `http://192.168.1.45:<comfy_port>`, the final URL will be: `http://192.168.1.45:5000`
+  - Share this URL with your peers.

   <br>

   >[!NOTE]
-  > **Ngrok and WiFi address will change if you restart the machine.
+  > **Ngrok and WiFi address might change if you restart the machine.
 Follow above steps again to get the new URL.**

   <br>